Totalitarianism: Cold War

+True belief

-In The True Believer: Thoughts on the Nature of Mass Movements (1951), Eric Hoffer said that political mass movements, such as Italian Fascism (1922–1943), German Nazism (1933–1945), and Russian Stalinism (1929–1953), featured the common political praxis of negatively comparing their totalitarian society as culturally superior to the morally decadent societies of the democratic countries of Western Europe.
-That such mass psychology indicates that participating in and then joining a political mass movement offers people the prospect of a glorious future, that such membership in a community of political belief is an emotional refuge for people with few accomplishments in their real lives, in both the public sphere and in the private sphere.
-In the event, the true believer is assimilated into a collective body of true believers who are mentally protected with "fact-proof screens from reality" drawn from the official texts of the totalitarian ideology.
+In The True Believer (1951), Eric Hoffer writes that political mass movements, such as Italian Fascism (1922–1943), German Nazism (1933–1945), and Russian Stalinism (1929–1953), featured the common political praxis of negatively comparing their totalitarian society as culturally superior to the morally decadent societies of democratic countries of Western Europe.
+Such mass psychology indicates that participating in and joining a political mass movement offers individuals the prospect of a glorious future, and that such membership in a community is an emotional refuge for those with few real-world accomplishments.
+The 'true believer', then, is assimilated into a collective body of other true believers who are psychologically protected with "fact-proof screens from reality" drawn from the official texts of the totalitarian ideology.